EspaceNetworks/switch-user/README.md

-# SwitchUser
+# switch-user
-A library to switch the user a PHP script is running as.
+A PHP library to switch the user a PHP script is running as.
+* When it's important to run not as the system admin user, but as a regular user.